Axel2293/Obsidian-Notes/Software Requirements/Use Cases - Alternate flows.md

 - Most *critical* part of a User Story
 - Is *how the team knows they are done*
 - Is how the *actor* verifies the *function* provides the expected **Business value**

+## -Implementation details
+Are *development directions* on how the User Story can be implemented, some things that can go there are:
+- Classes affected and or methods
+- Modules affected
+- Integrations required
+- Tables affected in DB
+- Restrictions
+Any insight on how to code and implement would go in this section.